 Days out in Scotland are back on the table for 2021, with lockdown slowly beginning to lift and the restrictions eased.

-Family days out are just one of the things that we’re all looking forward to over the next year, especially as the weather warms up and brighter evenings arrive.
+Family days out are just one of the things that we’re all looking forward to during the school summer holidays, especially as the weather warms up and brighter evenings arrive.
 So while there’s not been much opportunity to explore castles like those in Edinburgh and Stirling or go for a ride on the Jacobite Steam Train this year just yet, they’re sure to be first on the list when they’re open again.

 In the meantime, if you’re looking for things to do with kids over the next couple of weeks that don’t include Zoom games or virtual tours then be sure to check out any of these nature spots local to you.